List of Blue Exorcist characters: Igor Neuhaus

 In the anime, he ends up the suspect for the Masked Man attacks on those allied with Rin; however, the truth is much worse.
 "Someone" used a demon to bring his wife, Michelle, back to life, and her mental instability at the horrible memory of the Blue Night caused her to attack anything related to Satan, even the friends of his sons.
-He is voiced by Ryōtarō Okiayu and Patrick Seitz in English.